 It has been a long, strange year for the outdoor adventure and exploration community.
 Early in 2020, the coronavirus pandemic spread across the globe, putting a halt to the spring climbing season in the Himalaya—including Mt.
 Everest—and causing a nearly complete shutdown of the international travel industry.
-As the weeks rolled past, we saw the summer climbing season in Pakistan also reduced to almost nothing, while the fall looks pretty grim for Nepal and Tibet too.
+As the weeks rolled past, we saw the summer climbing season in Pakistan also reduced to next to nothing, and envy now the fall looks pretty grim for Nepal and Tibet too.

 As mentioned, ALE is responsible for handling the logistics of the vast majority of the private individuals who visit Antarctica on an annual basis.
-But as ExWeb points out, there are some expeditions organizers who operate out of Cape Town in South Africa, who may continue operations this year or we could see an independent expedition going on its own, although those are fairly rare and far between.
-But right now, unlike in years past, it now appears that there will be very few Antarctic explorers to track this year, if any at all.
+But as ExWeb points out, there are some expedition organizers who operate out of Cape Town in South Africa rather than Punta Arenas.
+These guide services may continue operations this year, taking clients to the bottom of the world along an alternate route.
+That does happen nearly every year, but we just don’t hear as much about those expeditions specifically.

 Show of hands, who is ready for 2020 to be over?